healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 ![](/images/ahlsbanner.png)

-# A-HLS Epic Patient Search WITH CREATE Documentation
+# A-HLS Epic Patient Search & Create Documentation

 ## **Overview**

-The Epic Patient Search accelerator enables customers to search for a patient in their Epic system from the Salesforce Health Cloud console.
-A user would enter the patient’s information to view results.
+The Epic Patient Search and Create accelerator enables customers to search for a patient in their Epic system from the Salesforce Health Cloud console, and if the patient does not yet exist in Epic, create that Epic patient record from Salesforce.
+A user would enter the patient’s information to view resulting matches.
 The user has a choice of searching by Patient ID (SSN, FHIRID, or MRN), Name and Birthdate, or Name, Legal Sex, and Phone/Email.
 The user can then open the patient's record in Salesforce to view their detail.

-The accelerator is compatible with both MuleSoft or via a direct connection via FHIR APIs with Epic.
-After a few configuration steps, an organization is ready to start using the Patient Search component in their workflows.
+If the patient does not yet exist in Epic then the search results will return no matches and ask the user if they would like to create the patient.
+The user would then fill out the required fields as outlined in Epic's Patient.Create (R4) public FHIR API.

-The setup instructions below detail how to connect the Accelerator directly to your Epic instance.
-Please contact your MuleSoft AE for support in connecting the Accelerator to MuleSoft.
+The accelerator is compatible with both MuleSoft, MuleSoft Direct, or via a direct connection via FHIR APIs with Epic.
+After a few configuration steps, an organization is ready to start using the Patient Search & Create component in their workflows.

-It is assumed that an organization has enabled their Patient R4 FHIR API in their Epic system which is what supports the patient search capability.
+It is assumed that an organization has enabled their Patient.Create (R4) and Patient.Search (R4) FHIR API in their Epic system which is what supports the patient search capability.

 ![](/images/psimage1.png)
 ![](/images/psimage2.png)